 THE CTS APPROACH sets it apart

-Founded in 1971, Collaborative Testing Services, Inc. (CTS) is a privately owned company that specializes in interlaboratory testing programs for a wide variety of industrial sectors, including rubber, plastics, fasteners and metals, containerboard, paper, wine, agriculture and color.
+Founded in 1971, Collaborative Testing Services, Inc. (CTS) is a privately owned company that specializes in interlaboratory testing programs for a wide variety of industrial sectors, including rubber, plastics, fasteners and metals, containerboard, paper, wine, agriculture, hemp, and color.
 In addition, the firm also operates a forensic proficiency testing program.
 All of the programs are designed to assist organizations in achieving and maintaining quality control objectives.
 Thousands of organizations around the globe more than 80 countries, in fact have made CTS testing programs part of their quality system.

 The majority of proficiency test providers provide a simple one-off pass/fail report.
 CTS continues NBS goal of analyzing and improving overall lab performance.
 The process starts with enabling a lab to assess the level and uniformity of its testing by comparing its results to those of other labs.
 We don't just analyze individual sample results we evaluate a lab at three levels: performance on individual samples tested; simultaneous analysis of the results of individual samples to check for consistency of testing; and comparison of a lab's results with the industry's overall performance.
 This evaluation is accomplished through multivariate analysis.